FreeTrav/psPILOT/psPILOT.md

 #### W: Wait

-`W: «seconds»`
+`W: «#seconds»`

-`«seconds»` is a numeric expression evaluating to an integer representing the number of seconds to pause execution.
+`«#seconds»` is a numeric expression evaluating to an integer representing the number of seconds to pause execution.

 The `W` (`Wait`) statement is mentioned in section 4.1 of the Standard.